General Terms and Conditions of Sale and Delivery (GTCS), for contracts outside the WebShop

 12.5

-The application of the UN Convention on International Sales of Goods (CISG) is excluded.
+This contract is governed by German law.
+The application of international uniform law, in particular the UN Convention on Contracts for the International Sale of Goods (CISG), is excluded.

-General Terms and Conditions of Sale and Delivery (GTCS) as of June 11, 2024
+General Terms and Conditions of Sale and Delivery (GTC) as of September 1, 2025

 allsafe GmbH & Co.
 KG